MugenMicko/voron/V0/5015_Toolhead/README.md

 Remove the extruder and hotend from the cowl.
 Attach the hotend assembly to the X carriage using 3 M3x20mm screws.

 Offer up the cowl and extruder assembly to the hotend mount and secure using 2 M3x20mm screws.
-Be careful not to catch any wires between the surfaces:
+Be careful not to catch any wires between the surfaces (this step needs a bit of juggling to get everything to fit and the wires to route correctly):

 ![xmount](images/xmount.jpg)